 The study aims to understand why labor is more painful for some women compared to others.
 The study will study whether a woman's baseline pain sensitivity, beta2 adrenergic receptor genotype is related to her pain in labor for the birth of a first child.

 PainPain ThresholdLabour Pain

 Other than parity, and infant size, the etiology of the great variability in labor pain us unknown.
 Previous studies have demonstrated that baseline pain sensitivity is related to postoperative pain and narcotic requirement.
 We hypothesize that baseline pain sensitivity is related to pain in labor.
-We will determine baseline sensitivity to heat, cold and pressure as measurement of pain sensitivity.
+The study will determine baseline sensitivity to heat, cold and pressure as measurement of pain sensitivity.
 Furthermore, b2 adrenergic genotype has recently been identified as a potential determinant of pain sensitivity.
-We will determine whether B2 receptor haplotype is an independent predictor of pain experienced in labor.
+The investigators will determine whether B2 receptor haplotype is an independent predictor of pain experienced in labor.

 Choosing to participate in a study is an important personal decision.
 Talk with your doctor and family members or friends about deciding to join a study.
 To learn more about this study, you or your doctor may contact the study research staff using the contacts provided below.
 For general information, Learn About Clinical Studies.